cmu-mars/cmu-robotics/documents/p2-cp1.md

 #### Intent Element 1: Success rate
 **Informal Description**: Percentage of tasks in which the robot gets to the target location.

+**Test/Capture Method**: For determining whether a task is accomplished successfully, the position of the robot will be read from the simulator.
+This will be returned in test-ta/action/observed

+**Result expression**: `location = (/done/final_x, /done/final_y)`

-**Verdict Expression**: Using the information in `/done` message by calculating the proportion of the number of tasks that have successfully been finished (`$tf$`) comparing to the original list of tasks in `/ready` message to calculate the following evaluation function for the number of tasks completed.
+**Verdict Expression**: Using the information in `/done` message by calculating the proportion of the number of tasks that have successfully been finished (`/done/tasks_finished`) comparing to the original list of tasks in `/ready/target-locs` message to calculate the following evaluation function for the number of tasks completed.
 Note that every time robot accomplishes a task it send a status message to TH.
 We consider a task accomplished, if it gets within `MAX_DISTANCE` of the target.

 ```
 function distance(loc1, loc2) = sqrt((loc1.x - loc2.x)^2 + (loc1.y - loc2.y)^2))